wraiford/encrypt-gib/README.md

 ## general notes

-* Only UTF-8 data is supported.
+* ATOW Only UTF-8 data is supported.
-* Nothing is overly optimized for performance.
+* ATOW Nothing is overly optimized for runtime performance.